How Joan Jett Hit the Big Time With ‘I Love Rock ‘n Roll’

 Released Nov.
-18, 1981, Jett’s sophomore solo LP found her at a dangerously low professional lull.
-In the wake of the Runaways’ collapse, she and her manager, Kenny Laguna, found it virtually impossible to land a record deal; as Laguna later alleged, they received at least one rejection letter from every major in the industry.
-“I was looking at them totally astonished,” he recalled.
-“Pointing to this garbage and that garbage and wanting to know why the f— they were signing it.”
+18, 1981, Jett's sophomore solo LP found her at a dangerously low professional lull.
+In the wake of the Runaways' collapse, she and her manager, Kenny Laguna, found it virtually impossible to land a record deal; as Laguna later alleged, they received at least one rejection letter from every major in the industry.
+"I was looking at them totally astonished," he recalled.
+"Pointing to this garbage and that garbage and wanting to know why the fuck they were signing it."

 Undaunted, Laguna funded and self-released Jett's 1980 solo debut, selling it directly to concertgoers at her gigs.
 Eventually, her music got the attention of former Casablanca Records impresario Neil Bogart, who picked up the distribution rights to the Joan Jett record — later reissued as Bad Reputation — and brought Jett on board for her next release.